Center Game: History

-The Center Game is an old opening.
-It was mostly abandoned by 1900 because no advantage could be demonstrated for White.
-Jacques Mieses, Savielly Tartakower and Rudolf Spielmann seemed to be the last strong players who would adopt it.
-The Center Game was rarely played by elite players until Alexander Shabalov revived it in the 1980s.
-Later, Alexei Shirov, Michael Adams, Judit Polgár and Alexander Morozevich also contributed to the theory of the Center Game by forcing re-evaluation of lines long thought to favor Black.
-In recent years, Ian Nepomniachtchi has also experimented with the opening.
+The Center Game is an old opening from 1590 or earlier.
+Phillipp Stamma first analyzed it in 1745.
+Siegbert Tarrasch, Mikhail Chigorin, and Wilfried Paulsen regularly played it in the late 1800s, coming up with new ideas for White.
+It was mostly abandoned after 1900 because no advantage could be demonstrated for White.
+Jacques Mieses, Sultan Khan, Savielly Tartakower, and Rudolf Spielmann were the last strong players who would adopt it in the first half of the 20th century.
+The Center Game was rarely played by elite players until Alexander Shabalov revived it in the 1990s.
+Later, Alexei Shirov, Michael Adams, Judit Polgár, and Alexander Morozevich also contributed to the theory of the Center Game by forcing re-evaluation of lines long thought to favor Black.
+After 2010, Ian Nepomniachtchi also experimented with the opening.
+In recent years, Arjun Erigaisi has played the Center Game on several occasions.
+The opening remains particularly suitable for faster time controls, as White often gets an attractive attack against Black's king.